Cardiovascular Fellows

 The combination of high clinical volume, diverse practice settings, and the ability to work with leaders in the cardiology field made me extremely excited about this program.
 Ultimately, however, it was the people and relationships that I built on my interview day and going forward that convinced me that there was no better place to learn how to become a great cardiologist.

-What I like about Kansas City: My favorite part is Arrowhead Stadium, home of the Super Bowl Champion Kansas City Chiefs, but a close second is Power and Light District filled with restaurants, bars, and an outdoor venue for concerts and games.
-It’s across the street from the T-Mobile Center.
-A close third is Children’s Mercy Park—home of the men’s and women’s major league soccer teams!
+What I like about Kansas City: My favorite part is Arrowhead Stadium, home of the two-time defending Super Bowl Champion Kansas City Chiefs, but a close second is Power and Light District filled with restaurants, bars, an outdoor venue for concerts and games, and the T-Mobile Center.
+A close third is Children’s Mercy Park—home of the men’s major league soccer teams!

 Medical School: University of Texas Southwestern, Dallas, TX